--1 7 1

-At the end of the internship, stud ents should submit a high-quality

-report including the experience ga ained, requirements for additional

-skills and propose solution to the accounting-related issues

-identified during the internship.
-The report should be prepared adhering to the guidelines approved by the Faculty.
+1 / 1 7 1 7 61 At the end of the internship, students should submit a high-quality report including the experience gained, requirements for additional skills and propose solution to the accounting-related issues identified during the internship.
+The report should be prepare Evaluation adhering to the guidelines approved by the Faculty.
+Logbook maintenance 15 % Mentor report 20 % Internship report 40% • Viva-voce 25 %

-Evaluation

-Logbook maintenance 15 %

-Mentor report 20 %

-Internship report 40%

-Viva-voce 25 %